Tuesday, July 5, 2011

 Life lesson #3837

-Last week I spent 5 days and 4 nights fishing the U.S./Canada boundary waters out of Ely Minnesota with my good friend Tony, his son's Henry and George and nephew Mitchell (Mitch-Mitch you son of a gun!).
+Last week I spent 5 days and 4 nights fishing the U.S./Canada boundary waters out of Ely Minnesota with my good friend Tony, his son's Henry and George, and nephew Mitchell (Mitch-Mitch you son of a.....gun!).

-The missing pack contained all Tony's clothes and personal affects along with all my clothes.
+The missing pack contained all of Tony's clothes and personal affects along with all my clothes.
 My personal affects (toiletries, flashlight, knife, hatchet etc.) were in a separate back pack, but Tony had literally lost everything.

-0 comments:
+No comments:

 Post a Comment